SummaryRead the full fact sheet

 Risk factors for DVT

-- chronic heart failure
+- have or heart failure

 Long distance travel and DVT

-- Wear loose clothes.
+- wear loose clothes

-- Drink plenty of fluids (avoid alcohol).
+- drink plenty of

-- Move about whenever possible before, during, and after travelling.
+- move about whenever possible before, during, and after travelling

 Symptoms of DVT

-The symptoms of a DVT may include:
+The symptoms of DVT usually affect one leg (rarely both) and can include:

-- pain and tenderness in the leg
+- throbbing, pain, and tenderness (usually in the calf or thigh)

 - pain on extending the foot